tektutor/openshift-tekton-march-2022/Day4/README.md

 sso75-ocp4-x509-https                           An example application based on RH-SSO 7.5 on OpenJDK image.
 For more informa...
 13 (7 blank)      5 sso75-ocp4-x509-postgresql-persistent           An example application based on RH-SSO 7.5 on OpenJDK image.
 For more informa...
 21 (9 blank)      8 sso75-postgresql                                An example application based on RH-SSO 7.5 on OpenJDK image.
 For more informa...
-34 (18 blank)     8 sso75-postgresql-persistent                     An example application based on RH-SSO 7.5 on OpenJDK image.
+34 (18 blank)     8 sso75-postgresql-persistent                     An example applicatiooc describe template/mariadb-ephemeral -n openshiftn based on RH-SSO 7.5 on OpenJDK image.
 For more informa...
 35 (18 blank)     9
 </pre>

 If you would like to understand little more details of the mariadb-ephemeral template, you may do as shown below